WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 4. The value of this key MUST be a valid DID.

-5. The guardian DID MUST resolve to a DDO that has an owner property, i.e., guardian relationships must not be nested.
+5. The guardian DID MUST resolve to a DDO that has an owner property, i.e., the guardian relationships must not be nested.

 Example: